6 Changes The Trump Administration Can Still Make To Obamacare

 One way is through the IRS.
 That individual mandate is about tax incentives — fail to get insurance, and you have to pay a penalty.
 So to hobble Obamacare, the Trump administration can decide not to enforce that penalty.

 In fact, the IRS already took a small step in that direction earlier this year.
-The agency said it will not reject "silent returns" — tax returns on which a person declines to say whether or not they have insurance.The IRS explained in a statement that this year, for the first time, the agency had been set to reject those silent returns.
+The agency said it will not reject "silent returns" — tax returns on which a person declines to say whether they have insurance.The IRS explained in a statement that this year, for the first time, the agency had been set to reject those silent returns.
 But Trump's January executive order on Obamacare changed that, telling the heads of executive branch offices to "waive, defer, grand exemptions from, or delay" parts of the act.

 "Consistent with that, the IRS has decided to make changes that would continue to allow electronic and paper returns to be accepted for processing in instances where a taxpayer doesn't indicate their coverage status," the IRS said.
 "However, legislative provisions of the ACA law are still in force until changed by the Congress, and taxpayers remain required to follow the law and pay what they may owe."